Russia sanctions: What you need to know

-(CNN)President Donald Trump will soon decide whether to slap fresh sanctions on Russia, a decision that will be widely watched as a test of his proclaimed detachment from Russia's powerful elite.
+(CNN)US President Donald Trump approved fresh sanctions on Russia Wednesday after Congress showed overwhelming bipartisan support for the new measures.

-Congress overwhelmingly passed a bill Tuesday to impose new sanctions on Russia over its interference in the 2016 US election, as well as its human rights violations, annexation of Crimea and military operations in eastern Ukraine.
+Congress passed the bill last week in response to Russia's interference in the 2016 US election, as well as its human rights violations, annexation of Crimea and military operations in eastern Ukraine.

-The bill also gives Congress a way to block any easing of new sanctions against Russia, North Korea and Iran, as well as older ones against Russia.

-A bill could cross the President's desk before the end of the month for him to either sign into law or reject.
-The White House has been sending mixed messages about whether or not they'll support the bill.
+The bill's passage drew ire from Moscow -- which responded by stripping 755 staff members and two properties from US missions in the country -- all but crushing any hope for the reset in US-Russian relations that Trump and Russian President Vladimir Putin had called for.

+-- invest, or facilitate the investment of, $10 million or more in the Russian government's privatization of any state-owned asset in a one-year period that could unfairly benefit government officials or their associates.

+The bill lists 12 types of sanctions that can be imposed and obliges the President to use at least five in many cases against those affected.
+They can include freezing assets, such as property, revoking US visas and banning exports from the United States to those sanctioned.

-Why are there so many sanctions against Russia?
+Why are there so many existing sanctions against Russia?

 Ukraine: The United States and the European Union rolled out a rash of coordinated sanctions in 2014 over Russia's occupation, and then annexation, of the Crimea peninsula from Ukraine.

 Certain Russian individuals were hit with travel bans and asset freezes, and companies were hit with restrictions on their activities in the US and EU.
-Russia's powerful elite, including members of President Vladimir Putin's inner circle, were targeted.
+Russia's powerful elite, including members of President Putin's inner circle, were targeted.

 The sanctions were largely aimed at hurting the Russian economy.
 They targeted Russian state banks and major corporations, including state oil companies, such as Rosneft, and arms makers.